Skanda298/pwn.college_skandasai/Pondering_paths.md

 pwn.college{8sG6kJUx1HS-b5Y4Dl_D4sBClRo.QXxUTN0wSNwAzNzEzW}
 ```
 ## What I learned
-The shell does not search the current directory for executables when you type a "naked" command name (e.g., run).
-This is a safety measure.
 To run a program that resides in the current directory, you must specify a relative path such as ./run.
 . refers to the current directory; ./run tells the shell explicitly “run the run program located right here.”